Redditor Asks If They Were Right Hitting The Brakes To Avoid Hurting A Cat, Almost Causing Car Behind To Slam Into Theirs

 The Ethics of Decision-Making

-The ethical dilemma posed by the Redditor's decision touches on the principles of moral psychology, particularly the concept of 'moral intuition' as described by psychologists like Jonathan Haidt.
-His research suggests that our moral judgments are often based on quick, gut feelings rather than deliberate reasoning.
+The ethical dilemma posed by the Redditor's decision touches on the principles of moral psychology, particularly the concept of 'moral intuition.'
+Research suggests that our moral judgments are often based on quick, gut feelings rather than deliberate reasoning.
 When faced with the choice to hit the brakes to protect an animal, the instinctual response may reflect a deep-rooted moral instinct to protect life, which can sometimes conflict with the practicalities of driving safely.

 This illustrates the complexity of ethical decision-making in emergencies, where the balance between moral intuition and practical consequences must be carefully navigated.
 Understanding this can help individuals prepare for similar situations by honing their moral frameworks and developing skills to manage the emotional weight of such decisions.